benjohnde/play-pdf/README.md

 Play 2.0 PDF module
 ===================

-This module help in generating PDF documents dynamically from your Play! web application.
+This module helps generating PDF documents dynamically from your Play! web application.
 It simply renders your HTML- and CSS-based templates to PDF.
 It is based on the Flying Saucer library, which in turn uses iText for PDF generation.

 Usage
 -----